 Before we get started on the pattern we suggest you spend a bit of time learning the basic stitches you’ll need to complete your bag.

-Perfect for the beach or brunch, The Gemma Tote is sure to get noticed and you're going to have a lot of fun making her.
-We make Gemma using the double crochet stitch which we put together in clusters to make the granny stripe pattern.
+The Leo Tote is summer's must-have accessory and you're going to have a lot of fun making her.
+We make Leo using the double crochet stitch as well as the single crochet stitch.

 You can use the yarn that came in your kit to practice these stitches.
 Once you've got these mastered you'll find the pattern a cinch!